kmontag/buildable/README.md

 - copy tracks/returns from other sets.
 - delete and re-order tracks/returns.
-- add/edit key mappings for many set elements.
+- edit key and MIDI mappings for many set elements.

 ## Installation